IP Guidance

 With the PPH program, the Japanese claims must sufficiently correspond to the issued or allowed foreign counterpart claims.
 However, Japanese Examiners will conduct a search in the same manner as for ordinary applications.
 If prior art is discovered, the Examiner will issue an Office Action.

-What documents/data are required to file a PPH request?
+Necessary documentation to file a PPH request

 The following information (documents) are required for PPH applications.
 Most of them can be omitted from the submission to the JPO, but non-patent literature must be submitted to the JPO.